 Lesnar debuted on the Raw after WrestleMania 18 and went on to go over against the likes of The Rock and Undertaker, in possibly the greatest rookie year in WWE history.
-Lesnar won his first WWE Title at Summerslam 2002 after delivering a thunderous F5 on The Rock.
+Lesnar won his first WWE title at Summerslam 2002 after delivering a thunderous F5 on The Rock.

-An excellently executed headline match was almost ruined in the final moments when Lesnar decided to try a Shooting Star Press on Angle, even though it wasn't in the script.
+A brilliantly executed headline match was almost ruined in the final moments when Lesnar decided to try a Shooting Star Press on Angle, even though it wasn't in the script.

 Lesnar was seen having a fit backstage after getting surrounded by medical staff and backstage officials.
 Lesnar is known for not being comfortable around people and this was probably the first sign of his aversion.
 Thankfully, Brock recovered fully and went on to have decorated careers in WWE and UFC.